Practice of Media Approved Course List

 * Courses marked with an asterisk (*) may fulfill either the Media Studies Elective Requirement or the Practice of Media Requirement.
 They cannot fulfill both.
 Please see the notes below on how SIS views these “either/or” courses.

-Not all courses are offered every year, or available to all majors.
+Not all courses are offered every year, or are available to all majors.

 AMST 2500 Digital American Studies